8 Awesome Things to Do in Hue, Vietnam

-The tomb of King Minh Mang is another of the more popular royal tombs in Hue.
+The Tomb of King Minh Mang is another of the more popular and best royal tomb in Hue.
 Unlike Emperor Khai Dinh’s tomb which took more than a decade to complete, this tomb was completed in only three years (from 1840-1843).
 Emperor Minh Mang started construction of the tomb in September 1840 but passed away around four months later so the tomb was completed by his son - King Thieu Tri (1840-1847).

 You would never suspect that the tomb was completed so quickly, though.
 As well as the beautiful architecture, the grounds include landscaped lakes, canals and gardens…